 Explore work from home arrangements

-“Our RN never would have been able to work from home before Murj.
-This may sound dramatic, but Murj may actually be saving a life.”
+Our RN never would have been able to work from home before Murj.
+This may sound dramatic, but Murj may actually be saving a life.

-How Murj can help
+How Murj® can help

-“I have never been so excited to look at my workflow.
+I have never been so excited to look at my workflow.
 There’s no more paperwork and communication pertinent to the patient is all on one page.
-The time I’m saving from reviewing repetitive transmissions is incredible because now I can use that time to focus on more important tasks.”
+The time I’m saving from reviewing repetitive transmissions is incredible because now I can use that time to focus on more important tasks.

 Staffing challenges are not a foregone conclusion

 Burdened by large amounts of device data and the day-to-day tasks of coordinating billing and payments, clinics often find it challenging to allot the necessary time and resources to improve processes and streamline workflows.
-This only compounds staffing issues, and can lead to exhausted employees, and negatively impact reimbursement capture and patient care.
+This only compounds staffing issues, and can lead to exhausted employees, and negatively impacts reimbursement capture and patient care.

 By taking an active role in optimizing your clinic’s staffing structure, implementing cutting-edge technology to streamline workflows, and partnering with vendors that can efficiently supplement your staff, you can ensure your clinic runs like a well-oiled machine, no matter what staffing challenges you face.